-- Term Notes (GMTN) were issued under the USD 10 billion GMTN Programme. - USD 254,400 thousand convertible bonds remain outstanding.
+- Term Notes (GMTN) were issued under the USD 10 billion GMTN Programme. - On 1 October 2019, the Group redeemed USD 745,600 thousand of 10 year USD 1 billion unsecured convertible bonds due 2024.
+As a result of such redemption, USD 254,400 thousand convertible bonds remain outstanding.
 These bonds have an option of converting into 9.65 million ordinary shares of DP World PLC.
 These bonds are currently listed on the Frankfurt Stock Exchange with a coupon rate of 1.75% per annum.